MrStarbird/PStar4-Randomizer/Readme.txt

 -Raja: St.Fire, Holyword, Moonshade, Blessing, Miracle, Ataraxia
 -Kyra: Flaeli, Vortex, Hewn, Tandle, St.Fire, Telele, Moonshade, Bindwa, Wary Cry, Blessing, Warla, Medice, Miracle, Ataraxia

 Due to the nature of randomization, it is possible to get multiple characters with the same technique or skill and have others completely absent from the game.

+Randomizing Character Statistics:
+Normally, the game has fixed stats based on their level.
+By selecting "Randomize Character Stats", each characters HP, TP, Strength, Mental, Agility, and Dexterity are randomized during the randomization process.
+HP/TP cannot exceed 999, all other stats cannot exceed 99.

+HP gains range from 2-12 per level.
+TP gains range from 2-10 per level, except for Demi, Wren, and Seth, who will still have no gains.
+All other stat gains range from 0-2, except for Demi and Wren who will not gain any Mental.
+The process for randomizing these stats are a little different, as it attempts NOT to give you a 0 stat gain.
+If a 0 is rolled during the randomization process, it will attempt one more time to get a number.
+If it rolls a 0 for a second time, that will be your stat gain for that level.

 Humanizing Androids:
 By selecting "Humanize Androids", both Wren and Demi will be able to be the targets of items and techniques that would normally not be able to target them.
 This only works in battle as using them outside of battle will still fail to work, which is why I kept the inclusion of Recover for both Wren and Demi.

 The following will now affect Wren and Demi in battle: Monomate, Dimate, Trimate, Res, GiRes, NaRes, Sar, GiSar, NaSar, Rever, Regen, Guard Rod, Medic Power, Shift

 Demi using Wren's Weapons:
 By selecting "Demi can use Wren's Weapons", Demi will now be able to equip the Plasma Laser, Napalm Shot, Plasma Launcher, and Photon Eraser.
 She cannot use Pulse Laser and Pulse Vulcan due to a non-breaking graphical glitch.

 Gryz using Daggers:
 By selecting "Gryz can use Daggers", Gryz will be able to equip every dagger and knife except for the Mahlay Dagger.
 There was an unused animation in the game for Gryz to use daggers, so there are no issues allowing him to use them.

 Fixing Vision:
 In the US version of the game, Vision was nerfed compared to how it worked in Japan.
 A flat +8 to Dexterity is nice early on but got phased out a lot later in the game.
 Selecting "Fix Vision Buff" will allow Vision's power to scale off the caster's Mental stat, making it much more handy to use.

 Fixing Medic Power:
 Medic Power is commonly overlooked late in game.
 The revive is nice, but the HP restoration is too low.
 Selecting "Power up Medic Power" will give the ability power that is slightly less than what GiSar would do.

 Wearing the Rykros Ring:
 The Rykros Ring was always one of those items like "Okay, what's the point?".
 Everyone else can wear their rings but the 5th character always couldn't use the last one.
 Selecting "Make Rykros Ring Wearable" will allow Hahn, Gryz, Demi, Raja, and Kyra to equip the Rykros Ring.
-The Rykros Ring also carries with it the following
-stats: MTL +3, AGI +3, DEF +20, MDEF +10.
+The Rykros Ring also carries with it the following stats: MTL +3, AGI +3, DEF +20, MDEF +10.

 Equipment Randomization/Buffs:
 There are a few options you can select for items that are pretty straight forward.
 "Laser Barrier casts Barrier" and "Cyber-Suit casts Vision" are exactly as they sound.
 Using them as an item in battle will give a flat buff with a strength similar to that of the Swift Helm, Power Shield, and Mahlay Dagger.
 Selecting
 "Buff Items Multi-Target" will take the Swift Helm, Mahlay Shield, Laser Barrier, and Cyber-Suit (if selected) to target all allies in battle.
 There is a graphical bug with this that will not show the animation over all allies when used, but it does work.
 Also, this does not affect the Power Shield since its technique equivilant is also single-target.

 "Randomize Equipment Prices" also does exactly what it sounds like.
 Each piece of equipment has a random price attached to it.
 It is possible for stronger items to be cheaper than weaker pieces.
 Consumable items are still priced as normal.

 "Randomize Weapon Set Elements" is a bit trickier to explain.
 Each weapon has their attack element randomized, but it is worth noting that all weapons are divided into certain "sets" that all have the same element.
 For instance, Titanium Weapons will all have the same element, as will Ceramic weapons.
-The sets and the weapons are as
+The sets and the weapons are as follows:
-follows:

 -Set 1: Alis' Sword, Boomerang, Dagger, Wood Cane
 -Set 2: Hunting Knife, Steel Sword, Slasher, Claw, Impacter